aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

     - the 'student' user can already view the apache2 error logs (in /var/log/apache2), but if they couldn't, then they would have to have been added to the 'adm' group (i.e., `usermod -a -G adm student`, but this requires logging out and logging in for the group change to take effect)
     - made a 'public_html' directory both in ~student and /etc/skel
 - ssh'ed to localhost to accept the ssh key
 - Installed Django: the version of Django installed via apt-get is 1.6 (via the [python-django](http://packages.ubuntu.com/trusty/python-django) package); this version is [no longer supported](https://en.wikipedia.org/wiki/Django_%28web_framework%29#Versions), and thus 1.8 was installed instead.
-Django 1.8 is a long-term support release, and will be supported until at least April 2018 ([reference](https://en.wikipedia.org/wiki/Django_%28web_framework%29#Versions)
+Django 1.8 is a long-term support release, and will be supported until at least April 2018 ([reference](https://en.wikipedia.org/wiki/Django_%28web_framework%29#Versions)).
+To install: `sudo pip install Django==1.8.4`
+- Installed Composer (the package manager for PHP) globally following the directions [here](https://getcomposer.org/doc/00-intro.md): ran `curl -sS https://getcomposer.org/installer | php` followed by `mv composer.phar /usr/local/bin/composer`.

 **Ruby on Rails configuration**